Grevena: 1995 earthquake

+2005 earthquake

 Another earthquake on 5 January 2005 measured 4.9 near Grevena.
 It took place at 20:00 local time (EET), and no damage was reported.
 Another earthquake with a measured intensity of 5.4 occurred on 17 July 2007 at 21:23 local time (EET) and was followed by weak aftershocks.
 Some older buildings were lightly damaged in villages northeast of Grevena.